the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 ## Syntax Specification

-Basic rules:
+Basic Rules:
-- all keywords are matched case-insensitively
+- All keywords are matched case-insensitively.
-- indentation/whitespace is insignificant
+- Indentation and whitespace are insignificant.
-- overlayfile MUST consist of one or more overlays definitions
+- The overlayfile `MUST` consist of one or more overlay definitions.
-- any attribute or object specify in the definition must appear in final overlay
+- Any attribute or object specified in the definition must appear in the final overlay.
-- adding optional attributes which validation would not check is possible with ellipsis `...`
+- Adding optional attributes that the validator would not check is possible with an ellipsis (`...`).
-- validator would allow one overlay per bundle unless `UNIQUE KEYS` are speficy
+- The validator would allow one overlay per bundle unless `UNIQUE KEYS` are specified.
-- overlayfile can consist one or more overlays definitions
+- An `overlayfile` can consist of one or more overlay definitions.
-- comments begin with `#` and continue until the end of the line.
+- Comments begin with `#` and continue until the end of the line.

-Overlay definition always starts with `ADD OVERLAY` command followed by `overlay-id` which SHALL consist of human-readable namespace and MUST consist of human-readable name separated by `:`.
-Followed by newline overlay body MUST consist of:
+The overlay definition always starts with the `ADD OVERLAY` command, followed by the `overlay-id`.
+The overlay id `MUST` consist of a human-readable namespace and a human-readable name separated by a colon `:`.
+The overlay body, followed by a newline, `MUST` consist of:

 - `VERSION` using [Semantic Versioning](https://semver.org)
 - At least one [element](#element-types)

-and MAY contain:
+and `MAY` contain:
-- `UNIQUE KEY` - A keyword followed by an element name defines a unique key, which would allow multiple overlays with the same name in OCA Bundle.
-E.g. language attribute in Label overlay allowing for more then one overlay in the bundle.
+- `UNIQUE KEY` - A keyword followed by an element name defines a unique key, allowing multiple overlays with the same name in the OCA bundle.
+For example, the language attribute in the Label overlay allows for more than one overlay in the bundle.

 Example:
 ```